 Markets and market participants are increasingly reliant upon both publicly available and proprietary information data systems.
 Data imprecision, software or other technology malfunctions, programming inaccuracies, unauthorized use or access, the execution of ransomware and other cyberattacks and similar circumstances may impair the performance of these systems and may have an adverse impact upon a single issuer, a group of issuers, or the market at large.
 In certain cases, an exchange or market may close or issue trading halts on either specific securities or even the entire market, which may result in the partnership being, among other things, unable to buy or sell certain securities or accurately price its investments.
+These fluctuations in securities prices could be a sustained trend or a drastic movement.
 The financial markets generally move in cycles, with periods of rising prices followed by periods of declining prices.

 An epidemic outbreak and governments' reaction to such a public health crisis could cause uncertainty in the markets and may adversely affect the performance of the global economy.
 Certain illnesses spread rapidly and have the potential to significantly and adversely affect the global economy.
-An outbreak of infectious respiratory illness caused by a novel coronavirus known as COVID-19 was first detected in China in December 2019 and subsequently spread globally.
-The impact of the outbreak has been rapidly evolving, and the transmission of COVID-19 and its variants and efforts to contain their spread have resulted, and may continue to result, in significant disruptions to business operations, supply chains and customer activity, widespread business closures and layoffs, travel restrictions, closed international borders, enhanced health screenings at ports of entry and elsewhere, prolonged quarantines and stay-at-home orders, disruption of and delays in healthcare service preparation and delivery, service and event cancellations and reductions, and lower consumer demand, as well as general concern and uncertainty that has negatively affected the global economy.
-Public health crises caused by the COVID-19 outbreak may exacerbate other pre-existing political, social and economic risks in certain countries or globally.
-The duration of the COVID-19 outbreak and its effects cannot be determined with certainty and further developments could result in additional disruptions and uncertainty.
+The impact of epidemics and their variants has resulted, and may continue to result, in significant disruptions to business operations, supply chains and customer activity, widespread business closures and layoffs, travel restrictions, closed international borders, enhanced health screenings at ports of entry and elsewhere, prolonged quarantines and stay-athome orders, disruption of and delays in healthcare service preparation and delivery, service and event cancellations and reductions, and lower consumer demand, as well as general concern and uncertainty that has negatively affected the global economy.
+Public health crises may exacerbate other pre-existing political, social and economic risks in certain countries or globally.
+The duration of such public health crises cannot be determined with certainty and further developments could result in additional disruptions and uncertainty.
 These impacts have caused significant volatility in global financial markets.
-The impact of the COVID-19 pandemic may last for an extended period of time and could result in a substantial economic downturn or recession.
+The impact of public health crises may last for an extended period of time and could result in a substantial economic downturn or recession.